RDProjectOfficial/WaterHub/README.md

 Commands:

         • /hubsystem - Shows the Author of Plugin (RDProject)
         • /hubreload - Reloads the configuration (Permission: WaterHub.HubReload)
 	• /hub - Main Command, (Or you can set Other Aliases Into Config)(NoPermission)

-Features
+Features:

 	• BungeeCord Plugin
 	• Flexible Configuration.
 	• Support WaterFall, BungeeCord.
 	• All Customizable.
 	• Lightweight and minimal performance impact.